Tracking your activities with your phone is the new norm. Samsung Health and Google Fit are available on Android and iOS, but you won’t use both.

 Water intake

-You can track water intake as well.
+You can track water intake.
 The app does not send notifications; the option is on the main interface.
-You can also set a target and track your information.
+You can also set a target and track your intake.

 Better workout assistant